ofiwg/libfabric/man/fi_usnic.7.md

 These extensions are available via the "fi_ext_usnic.h" header file.

-The following is an example of how to utilize the "usnic getinfo" extension, which returns IP and SR-IOV information about a usNIC interface obtained from the [`fi_getinfo`(3)](fi_getinfo.3.html) function.
+The following is an example of how to utilize the usnic "fabric getinfo" extension, which returns IP and SR-IOV information about a usNIC interface obtained from the [`fi_getinfo`(3)](fi_getinfo.3.html) function.